-11 Non-permanent workforce resources
+11. Non-permanent workforce resources

 - 11.1 To ensure flexibility in delivering services, the Council supplements its employee workforce with workers who are not Council employees or on the Council payroll.
-This non-permanent resource includes consultants and interims, procured through approved third party providers or the Council's agency contract. - 11.2 In managing its non-permanent workforce resource, the Council seeks to ensure that: the Council and the wider public sector achieve value for money; tax and national insurance liabilities are managed appropriately; and contractual relationships between the Council, workers and third parties are properly reflected.
-In this regard, it is the Council's policy not to engage directly with self-employed individuals, or wholly owned one person limited companies in all but the rarest of exceptions.
-Where such arrangements are used, the Council seeks to limit them to a maximum duration of 24 months. - 11.3 Where it is necessary to engage a worker, it will usually be on a rate that is comparable with the grade for the post, where there is a clear comparator.
+This non-permanent resource includes consultants and interims, procured through approved third-party providers or the Council's agency contract. - 11.2 In managing its non-permanent workforce resource, the Council seeks to ensure that: the Council and the wider public sector achieve value for money; tax and national insurance liabilities are managed appropriately; and contractual relationships between the Council, workers and third parties are properly reflected.
+In this regard, it is the Council's policy not to engage directly with self-employed individuals, or wholly owned one-person limited companies unless a contract for service agreement is the most economically advantageous way to deliver off payroll (outside IR35) services.
+Where such arrangements are used, the Council will ensure compliance with HMRC (IR35) arrangements..